 Project WHY started with 40 children and spoken English classes.
-Today it reaches out to over 900 children and runs one early education programme class, primary support programmes in four locations, secondary support programme in 3 locations a day care and life skills programme for 20 children with disabilities as well as three computer centres.
+Today it reaches out to over 900 children and runs one early education program class, primary support programs in four locations, secondary support program in 3 locations a day care and life skills program for 20 children with disabilities as well as three computer centers.

 • Education Centers – teaching more than 900 children in 4 locations in New Delhi.

 • Special Education – day care centre for 20 special need children and young adults with disabilities.

 • Heart Fix Hotel – sponsoring heart surgeries for those most in need.

 • Women Center – nurturing and supporting 60 disadvantaged local women.

 • Cyber Why – a comprehensive computer center to give kids hands on computer training from an early age.

 Project WHY began with 40 children and a handful of volunteers teaching them spoken English.
 As time went by, numerous challenges arose, and to each challenge, the answer was a new activity.
 The number of children increased, their demands multiplied, new teachers were discovered within the tiny jhuggis and lanes, ad hoc classrooms found.
 Parks were cleaned, tents put up, unused pavements cleared, any place would do, but no child was ever sent away sent away.
 Giri Nagar, Shiv Mandir Camp, Okhla phase I and II, Sanjay Colony, Sangam Vihar, the children came from far flung places and every one was accepted even if it meant tightening our belts and squeezing ouselves.
 The project why family had come to stay!